Zapier vs Power Automate | 8 Factors to Decide the Best One

 Can Zapier handle high task volumes?

-Is Power Automate better for enterprise scalability and desktop automation?
+Is Power Automate better for desktop automation?

 Combined with Microsoft 365 and Azure services, Power Automate integrates deeply into enterprise infrastructure.
-For companies with 100+ employees or complex business rules, Power Automate is more suited for long-term growth.

 8. Final verdict – Zapier or Power Automate?